 Good assessment and feedback design in practice

-Hear four UNSW academics talk about assessment, and how they redesign their assessment tasks to ensure that they align with the learning outcomes, integrate technology as part of designing assessment and providing feedback, and design formative assessment.
+Listen to four UNSW academics talk about assessment as they discuss redesigning assessment tasks to ensure alignment with learning outcomes, integrating technology in assessment design and providing feedback.

-In this video (7:42) these academics are highlighting some of their assessment design experiences.
+In this video (7:42) these academics highlight some of their assessment design experiences.
 Insights they share include:

 - re designing lab exercises to align with the lecture content

 - using a feed-forward approach when designing assessments